PSO Autopilot Manual

 5.0 | Time budget (ms) for PSO processing per game-thread tick.
 A 60fps frame is 16.6ms—leaving 5ms gives the Engine 11.6ms for UI rendering.
 Increase up to ~10ms for faster warmup at the cost of choppier loading animations. |

-Visual Continuity (VRAM) New in 1.2
+Visual Continuity (VRAM)

 | Setting | Default | Description |